-- Absolute Adventure to the Simien Mountains: A 13-day trip perfect for adventurous travelers who enjoys challenges in the mountain hiking and dreaming to see the natural beauty of the Simein Mountains.
+- Absolute Adventure to the Simien Mountains: A 13-day trip perfect for adventurous travelers who enjoy challenges in the mountain hiking and dreaming to see the natural beauty of the Simien Mountains.

 - Danakil Depression Tour: A tour unlike any other, you will be given the chance to explore the lowest point on Earth, one of the most extraordinary landscapes in the world.